saltedlolly/digibyte-seeder/README.md

 You can use the included startseeder.sh script to automatically startup your DigiByte Seeder when your system boots.

+Copy the script to your home folder:

+$ ```cp ~/digibyte-seeder/startseeder.sh ~/```

 Edit the script to add your DigiByte Seeder credentials:

-$ ```nano ~/digibyte-seeder/startseeder.sh```
+$ ```nano ~/startseeder.sh```

 Save and exit.
-Copy the file to your home folder:

-$ ```cp ~/digibyte-seeder/startseeder.sh ~/```

 Make it executable:

 $ ```sudo chmod +x ~/digibyte-seeder/startseeder.sh```